carlesba/freezr/Readme.md

 - Keep **native interface** for reading data.
 - Provide methods to work in an immutable way when the native ones don't.
 - All methods will return another immutable object.
-- Throw an Error when it has tried to mutate an Immutable Object.

 ## Examples